besure94/groceries/README.md

 ## Description

 This application allows users to select items from a grocery list, which will then be shown below in a list.
 All items will be alphabetized and capitalized.
+The form will be hidden once it is submitted and the items are listed.

 ## Setup/Installation Requirements